NormallyRayne/-Module-2-Challenge/README.md

 ## Usage

- here is the link: (NEED TO PASTE LINK) https://imgur.com/a/jS0b0Mz
+ here is the link: https://imgur.com/a/jS0b0Mz

 ## Credits